 - Necessary Travel Expenses: You may incur out-of-pocket costs to travel to the hospital.

 You may also be entitled to receive compensation to cater to your vocational rehabilitation expenses.
 Workers’ compensation laws vary from state to state.
-For this reason, you should contact our reliable workers’ compensation attorneys in Fort Lauderdale, FL, for sound legal counsel.
+For this reason, you should contact our reliable Fort Lauderdale workers’ compensation lawyer, for sound legal counsel.
 Miami Lawyers 360 can inform you about your rights and responsibilities in a workers’ comp claim.

 What Should I Do if I’m Hurt on the Job?

 For you to secure workers’ compensation benefits in Fort Lauderdale, Florida, there are several essential steps that you should take.
 It’s critical to take these steps if you are injured while on the job: